 Before the clock strikes 7:30 PM Philippine time (6:30 AM CT), Ruth prepares her working table in her mini home-office.
 She turns on her computer and checks the doctor’s calendar and emails.
 Then she proceeds to check on the clinic’s staff both in the US and the Philippines, keeping track of absentees and those availing their leave credits.
 After consolidating morning reports, Ruth emails them to the doctor and gives her a call.

 Ruth is the personal assistant of Dr. Adriana Guerra, founder of Inspire Family Health located in Austin, Texas.
 It was Ruth’s resourcefulness and initiative that earned her the doctor’s trust and became the clinic’s human resource manager.

-Months passed and she’s now in charge of more serious transactions like invoices, bills payment, and purchases.
+Months passed and she’s now in charge of more critical transactions like invoices, bills payment, and purchases.
 There’s more pressure in having exclusive access to credit cards and bank accounts.
 So to remove any hint of doubt, Ruth sends the doctor proof that all traces of her account details have been removed.
 The doctor doesn’t require her to but it’s something Ruth wishes to uphold.

 As days draw to a close, Ruth attends to their end-of-the-day updates and remaining low-priority tasks.
 If she still has time to spare, Ruth augments in her team’s fax management, assists in US staff’s pending tasks, or carry out last-minute instructions.
 “Focus is translated into productivity,” Ruth began, “that way we end the day ready for the next.”
-Ruth’s obligations don’t end after work because she immediately takes on another: being a mom and head of the domestic affairs.
+Ruth’s obligations don’t end after work because she immediately takes on another: being a mom and head of the household.